-- Reassure the child. - ✓ Listen to their concerns, clarify any points, if necessary. - \checkmark Use child's own words as far as possible in your written record. - ✓ Sign and date your records.
+- ✓ Listen to their concerns, clarify any points, if necessary. - Use child's own words as far as possible in your written record. - ✓ Sign and date your records.

-Inform the Designated Safeguarding Lead or Deputy

-Lara Cork, Katherin Weeks or Jo Barfield
+Inform the Designated Safeguarding Lead or Deputy Shevlyn Byroo, Katherin Weeks or Jo Barfield